sjtuzwj/SEDA-Web-Http-Server/README.md

-# SEDA Web framework.Server
+# SEDA Web Server
 **Maintainer: Zhu Wenjie**
 ## 定义Definition
-**SEDA**(Staged framework.Event Driven Architecture) is an asynchronous and pipelined server model.
+**SEDA**(Staged framework.Util.Event Driven Architecture) is an asynchronous and pipelined server model.
 Each Stage is composed of an event queue and a thread pool.
 A thread will handle a batch of events, and produce new events.
 SEDA is now applied in Cassandra.